metinsenturk/bootcamp-2020/README.md

 ### Connecting to SQL Server from Azure

-Thanks to Dr. Gilkey, we have a cloud database setup in SPU's Google cloud account to use during this Bootcamp.
+Thanks to **Dr. Gilkey**, we have a cloud database setup in SPU's Google cloud account to use during this Bootcamp.

 To connect to this database, you will use the following IP address.
 I will guide you what to do with this.